Zannisdf/tech-documentation-mockup/README.md

 # tech-documentation-mockup

-technical documentation page mockup for fcc certification
+Basic technical documentation page mockup for fcc certification

+I decided to follow the same design but it was coded from scratch (so probably there's a lot to improve in the CSS file)